-The Audit Department's initial review of bank reconciliations in the April-June, 2006 quarter, which was the first audited period where internet activity appeared, indicated some discrepancies existed between bank statements and what was appearing in the General Ledger for the 412 account.
+The Office of the City Auditor's initial review of bank reconciliations, one year ago, in the April-June, 2006 quarter (which was the first audited period where internet activity appeared) indicated some discrepancies existed between bank statements and what was appearing in the General Ledger for the 412 account.
 Subsequent interviews with Finance Department staff suggested some timing issues had been associated with the implementation of the new payment options.
 It was anticipated by Finance Department staff that later bank reconciliations would become smoother and easier to complete with further attention having been devoted to reconciliation development for internet activity.